stevorackovic/FacialAnimation/README.md

 https://arxiv.org/abs/2302.04843

-Complementing the previous paper, this one quantitativelly explores the results and benchmarks the algoritm with SOTA approaches over animated sequences.
+Complementing the previous paper, this one quantitatively explores the results and benchmarks the algorithm with SOTA approaches over animated sequences.

 ```bibtex
 @article{rackovic2023accurate,